-Key derivation with FILS Authentication uses the KDF from 11.6.1.7.2 (Key derivation function (KDF)) to keys for a PMKSA a Pairwise Master Key (PMK) and a PTKSA-a key confirmation key (KCK), a key encryption key (KEK), and a temporal key (TK).
-In both cases, when the AKM used is 00-0F-AC:<ANA-1> the hash algorithm used for the KDF shall be SHA256 and when the AKM used is 00-0F-AC:<ANA-2> the hash algorithm used for the KDF shall be SHA384.

-For PMKSA generation, the inputs to the KDF are a string of zeros whose length is equal to the block size of the hash algorithm used for the KDF, a constant label, the EAP-RP secret result if shared key authentication is being used, and, the Diffie-Hellman shared secret, ss, if PFS is being used or public key authentication is being used.
-The KDF produces a PMK and a PMKID which is used to uniquely identify the PMKSA.
-The length of the PMK shall be 256 bits, and the length of the PMKID shall be 128 bits:

-PMKID | PMK = KDF-384(<zero>, "FILS PMKSA Derivation", [rMSK][ss])

-Where:

-<zero> is a string of zeros of length 256 or a length of 384, depending on the AKM used

-rMSK is the output of the EAP-RP exchange if shared key authentication was used

-ss is the result of the Diffie-Hellman exchange if public key authentication was used or if PFS was used with shared key authentication

-Upon completion of PMK generation the shared secret, ss, and rMSK, if applicable, shall be irretrievably destroyed.
+When not using PMKSA caching, a PMK is created using the Extract function of RFC 5869.
 When using PMKSA caching, a new PMKSA is not created.
 Instead, the PMKSA used for PMKSA caching remains and continues to be identified by the appropriate PMKID.
 Regardless of whether PMKSA caching is used or not, a PTKSA shall be generated with each FILS authentication exchange.

+PTKSA creation uses the KDF from 11.6.1.7.2 (Key derivation function (KDF)) to derive the following keys from the PMK: a key confirmation key (KCK), a key encryption key (KEK), and a temporal key (TK).

+When the AKM used is 00-0F-AC:<ANA-1> the hash algorithm used for the PMKSA and PTKSA creationshall be SHA256 and when the AKM used is 00-0F-AC:<ANA-2> the hash algorithm used for PMKSA and PTKSA creationshall be SHA384.

+11.11.2.3.1 PMK key derivation with FILS authentication

+The Extract function used to derive the PMK takes the two nonces as salt and the secret(s) from FILS Key establishment as input keying material.
+A PMKID used to identify the PMKSA is generated using the hash algorithm from the negotiated AKM on input data specific to the FILS Key Establishment step.
+The length of the PMK shall be either 256 bits or 384 bits depending on the negotiated AKM, and the length of the PMKID shall be 128 bits:

+PMK = HMAC-Hash(SNonce || ANonce, IKM)

+PMKID = Truncate-128(Hash(Context))

+Where:

+< SNonce is the STA nonce and ANonce is the AP nonce

+IKM is one of:

+The rMSK is FILS Shared Key authentication was performed without PFS

+A concatenation of the rMSK and the shared secret, ss, in that order if FILS Shared Key authentication was performed with PFS

+The shared secret, ss, if FILS Public Key authentication was performed

+Context is either:

+The EAP Init/Re-Auth packet when FILS Shared Key authentication is being performed without PFS; or,

+A concatenation of the STA’s Diffie-Hellman public value and the AP’s Diffie-Hellman public value, in that order, in all other cases

+Upon completion of PMK and PMKID generation the shared secret, ss, and rMSK, if applicable, shall be irretrievably destroyed.

+11.11.2.3.2 PTK key derivation with FILS authentication

-For PTKSA key generation, the inputs to the KDF are the two 16 octet nonces NSTA and NAP produced by the STA and AP, respectively, a constant label, and the PMK of the PMKSA.
+For PTKSA key generation, the inputs to the KDF are thethe PMK of the PMKSA, a constant label, and a concatentation of the STA MAC address, the AP’s BSSID, the STA’s nonce, and the AP’s nonce.
 When the AKM used is 00-0F-AC:<ANA-1>, the length of KEK shall be 128 bits, and the length of the KCK 256 bits.
 When the AKM used is 00-0F-AC:<ANA-2> the length of the KEK shall be 256 bits, and the length of KCK shall be 384 bits, The total amount of bits extracted from the KDF shall therefore be 384+TK or 640+TK bits depending on the AKM used, where TK_bits is determined from Table 11-4 (Cipher suite key lengths).

-KCK | KEK | TK = KDF-X(NSTA | NAP, “FILS PTKSA Derivation”, PMK)
+KCK || KEK || TK = KDF-X(PMK, “FILS PTKSA Derivation”, SPA || AA || SNonce || ANonce)

 Where: